Burial: Natural burial

 Natural burial—also called "green burial"—is the process by which a body is returned to the earth to decompose naturally in soil, and in some cases even protect native and endangered wildlife.
-Natural burial became popularized in the United Kingdom in the early 1990s by Ken West, a professional cremator operator for the city of Carlisle, responding to the U.K's call for changes in government that aligned with the United Nations' Environmental Program Local Agenda 21.
-In addition, there are multiple green burial sites in the United States.
-Green burials are developing in Canada (Victoria, BC, and Cobourg, Ontario), as well as in Australia and Ireland.
+Natural burial became popularized in the UK in the early 1990s by Ken West, a professional cremator operator for the city of Carlisle, responding to the U.K's call for changes in government that aligned with the United Nations' Environmental Program Local Agenda 21.
+In addition, there are multiple green burial sites in the U.S. Green burials are developing in Canada (Victoria, BC, and Cobourg, Ontario), as well as in Australia and Ireland.

 The increase in popularity of alternative burials can be seen as a direct choice of the individual's want to distance themselves from religious practices and spiritual locations as well as an opportunity to exercise their act of choice.
 The desire to live through nature as well as concern for the environment have been the backbone of the green burial movement.
 The use of coffins made from alternative materials such as wicker and biodegradable materials as well as trees and other flora are being used in place of headstones.
 Both practices provide sustainable alternatives to traditional burial practices.

 Natural burials have been attracting people for reasons outside of environmental and sustainability factors as well.
 With the expansion of urban centres, ecological corridors gradually disappear.
 Cemeteries for burial plots preclude alternative uses of the land for a long time.
 By combining these two aspects (need for connectivity and land take imposed by cemeteries), two positive results can be achieved: protecting memories of the past and connecting ecosystems with multiple-use corridors.
 Green burials appeal to people for economic reasons.
 Traditional burial practices can be a financial burden causing some to turn to green burials as a cheaper alternative.
 Some people view green burials as more meaningful, especially for those who have a connection to a piece of land, such as current residence or other places that hold meaning for them.

-Types of natural burial
+Types

 Conservation burial

 Conservation burial is a type of burial where burial fees fund the acquisition and management of new land to benefit native habitat, ecosystems and species.
 This usually involves a legal document such as a conservation easement.
 Such burials go beyond other forms of natural burial, which aim to prevent environmental damage caused by conventional burial techniques, by actually increasing benefits for the environment.
 The idea is for the burial process to be a net positive for the earth rather than just neutral.
 Scientists have argued that such burials could potentially generate enough funds to save every endangered species on the planet.
-The Green Burial Council certifies natural and conservation burial grounds in the United States and Canada.
+The Green Burial Council certifies natural and conservation burial grounds in the U.S. and Canada.